beatty/rustaceanrank/README.md

 This is just a fun little way to explore Rustaceans and crates.
 I'm personally just using it to find very good Rustaceans to work on a new project.

-TODO: recruiting pitch.

 How to run:
 1. Download the crates database archive.
-2. Run "psql crates < crates.sql"
+1. Run "psql crates < crates.sql"
-3. Install dependencies. e.g. pip3 install -r requirements.txt
+1. Install dependencies. e.g. pip3 install -r requirements.txt
-4. Run python rustaceanrank.py
+1. Run python rustaceanrank.py

 Limitations
- - Only the crate owner is considered, which excludes very many significant contributors to crates that are not owners.
+* Only the crate owners are considered, which excludes very many significant contributors to crates that are not owners.
 Ideally contribution level from git would be used.
 I think this would be 10x the work.
 If someone knows of a very quick way to get this from github, drop me a note or a PR.